Main Content Widgets

 Text

-To further facilitate its implementation and correct use, free training is offered and MedDRA is available today in a number of translations of the original English version – Chinese, Czech, Dutch, French, German, Hungarian, Italian, Japanese, Korean, Portuguese, Brazilian Portuguese, Russian and Spanish.
-Other translations will be considered, should interest be expressed to the MedDRA Management Committee.
+To further facilitate its implementation and correct use, free training is offered and MedDRA is available today in a number of translations of the original English version.
+Other translations will be considered, should interest be expressed to the MedDRA Steering Committee.

 Sidebar Widgets